Build, Boot, and Test

 make generated-code-check

-make fmtformats the kernel workspace plus standaloneinit,demos, andcapos-rtcrates.make fmt-checkverifies formatting without modifying files.make generated-code-checkverifies checked-in Cap’n Proto generated code against the repo-pinned compiler path.
+make fmtformats the kernel workspace plus standaloneinit,demos, andcapos-rtcrates.make fmt-checkverifies formatting without modifying files.make generated-code-checkverifies checked-in Cap’n Proto generated code against the repo-pinned compiler path and checks generated adventure plus Paperclips content against their CUE sources.

 Host Tests